davidaik/item-catalog/README.md

 Then press CTRL+D and then CTRL+D again, to exit the Postgres console and then log out of the Postgres user.

-If you have used your own role name, password or database name, you will need to update the following line in your `db_init.py` file.
+If you have used your own role name, password or database name, you will need to update the following line in your `db_init.py` and `db_utils.py` files.

     'postgresql+psycopg2://catuser:catalog@localhost/catalog'